About Our Club

 Is business networking frowned upon?

 Absolutely not!
-Rotary was founded on the chance to network between businesses; the RI emblem of a wheel depicts the original intent of “rotating” between members’ businesses to hold weekly meetings.
-We encourage our members to network before lunch and to look to one another whenever a service is required.
+Rotary was founded on the chance to network between businesses.
+The Rotary International emblem (symbol of a wheel) depicts the original intent of “rotating” between members’ businesses to hold weekly meetings.
+We encourage our members to network before and during lunch, and to look to one another whenever a service is required.

 Is Rotary a religious organization?